 Back in April, I sowed a dozen or so Cauliflower Igloo seeds in the greenhouse at the old plot.
 They had a fairly slow start, in part due to the extremely poor weather we had around that time of year.
 But eventually started growing on strongly.
 Then came the plot move and they ended up getting somewhat bashed.
 Left in their original pots far longer than I would have planned.

 I hardened them off at the new plot, but by this time the weather was entirely the opposite.
 Practically bone dry and too hot for plant pots.
 By the time I had a piece of ground prepared, I was in two minds whether or not to plant them or simply add to the compost heap as I had already done so with a few other things.

-Unlike the now-composted plants though, the cauliflower plants, other than being bone-dry, looked healthy – so I figured I’d put them in and give them a few weeks to see how they get on.
-Other than digging over and raking the soil, nothing else was added – and this was soil that, in theory, should have been starved of nutrients.
+Unlike the now-composted plants though, the cauliflower plants, other than being bone-dry, looked healthy.
+So I figured I’d put them in and give them a few weeks to see how they get on.
+Other than digging over and raking the soil, nothing else was added.
+This was soil that, in theory, should have been starved of nutrients.
 Whilst I *really* wanted to grow cauliflower this year – I use quite a lot of it – I was also aware of it’s reputation as being a tricky crop to grow.
-For that reason, I didn’t want to convince myself that I was ‘making an effort’ – that would come next year.
+For that reason, I didn’t want to convince myself that I was ‘making an effort’.
+That would come next year.